-8 CPAP Machine Side Effects and How to Avoid Them
+8 CPAP Machine Side Effects And How To Avoid Them

 Living with Obstructive Sleep Apnea (OSA) is challenging in and of itself, so why is CPAP therapy riddled with its own trials and tribulations?
 Well, we have listed 8 of the most common CPAP machine side effects and how to treat them, so you don’t need to worry!
 From monitoring airflow to attaching humidifiers, we’re sharing solutions; including our regular CPAP machine maintenance schedule.